yeliheng/EventBus/README.md

 ### 2. Start to use

+#### 2.1 Use in Spring/SpringBoot framework

 1. Define an event and implement the IEvent interface.

 ```java
 public class TestEvent implements IEvent { /* ... */ }
 ```

-2. Subscribe to the event: create an event receiving method and annotate the method with **@Subscribe**.
+2. Subscribe to the event: Create an event receiving method in the class where you need to subscribe to the event, and annotate this method with the `@Subscribe` annotation.
+Please note that the class must be managed by Spring, which means it must be a Spring Bean.

 ```java
 @Subscribe